PranjalBasak/GitHubBasics/Get Started With GitHub.md

 - `git diff` : Shows the differences between your working directory and the last commit.
 - `git rm file.txt` : Deletes a file from both your working directory and the staging area.
 You must commit to update the changes to your local respository
 - `git rm -r folder`
+- `git clone <url>` : Clones the remote repository to your machine.
+Now you can make changes to it, commit and push to the remote repository as you wish (You can directly push to the remote repository if you own or co-own the remote repository)